frhagn/Typewriter/README.md

 Automatic TypeScript template generation from C# source files

 ## Changelog
+* 0.9.9
+ * Fixed bug when renaming files
 * 0.9.8
  * Support for lambda expressions in filters
  * Changed syntax for custom methods